Engine block: Monoblocs

 An engine where all the cylinders share a common block is called a monobloc engine.
-Most modern engines use a monobloc design of some type, and few modern engines have a separate block for each cylinder.
-This has led to the term "engine block" usually implying a monobloc design, with "monobloc" itself rarely being used.
+Most modern engines use a monobloc design, and few have a separate block for each cylinder.
+This has led to the term "engine block," which usually implies a monobloc design, with "monobloc" rarely used.

 In the early years of the internal combustion engine, casting technology couldn't produce large castings with complex internal cores (for water jackets etc).
 Most early engines, particularly those with more than four cylinders, had their cylinders cast as pairs or triplets of cylinders, then bolted to a separate crankcase.

 As casting techniques improved, an entire cylinder block of 4, 6, or 8 cylinders could be produced in one piece.
-This monobloc construction was simpler and more cost-effective to produce.
-For straight engine cylinder layouts, this meant that all the cylinders, plus the crankcase, could be produced in a single component.
+This monobloc construction was more straightforward and more cost-effective to produce.
+All the cylinders and crankcase could be made in a single component for straight engine cylinder layouts.
 One of the early engines produced using this method is the 4-cylinder engine in the Ford Model T, introduced in 1908.
-The method spread to straight-six engines and was commonly used by the mid-1920s.
+The technique spread to straight-six engines and was commonly used by the mid-1920s.

 Up until the 1930s, most V engines retained a separate block casting for each cylinder bank, with both bolted onto a common crankcase (itself a separate casting).
 For economy, some engines were designed to use identical castings for each bank, left and right.
 A rare exception was the Lancia 22½° narrow-angle V12 of 1919, which used a single block casting combining both banks.
 The Ford flathead V8 – introduced in 1932 – represented a significant development in the production of affordable V engines.
-It was the first V8 engine with a single engine block casting, putting a V8 into an affordable car for the first time.
+It was the first V8 engine with a single-engine block casting, putting a V8 into an affordable car for the first time.

 The communal water jacket of monobloc designs permitted closer spacing between cylinders.
-The monobloc design approach also improved the torsional rigidity of engines, as cylinder numbers, engine lengths, and power ratings increased.
+The monobloc design approach also improved engines' torsional rigidity as cylinder numbers, engine lengths, and power ratings increased.

 Integrated cylinder block and crankcase

-Most engine blocks today, except some unusual V or radial engines and large marine engines, use a monobloc design with one block for all cylinders, plus an integrated crankcase.
+Most engine blocks today, except some unusual V or radial engines and large marine engines, use a monobloc design with one block for all cylinders plus an integrated crankcase.
 In such cases, the skirts of the cylinder banks form a crankcase area of sorts, which is still often called a crankcase despite no longer being a discrete part.

-Use of steel cylinder liners and bearing shells minimizes the effect of the relative softness of aluminium.
+Using steel cylinder liners and bearing shells minimizes the effect of the relative softness of aluminium.
 Some engine designs use plasma transferred wire arc thermal spraying, instead of cylinder sleeves, to further reduce weight.
 These types of engines can also be made of compacted graphite iron, such as in some diesel engines.